Kiraadaves/snaarp-todo/README.md

 ## Features
 - Add tasks by inputing a task in the form field and submitting
-- View tasks with dates
+- View tasks with dates and time created
 - Edit tasks
 - Delete tasks
 - Mark task as completed